Copycat Wendy’s Chili Recipe

 Step 1.
 Brown the Beef

 Start with your olive oil in a big pot.
-Press the ground beef in like a giant hamburger patty and let it sit there.
+Press the ground beef into a giant hamburger patty and let it sit there.
 Don’t touch it.
 Let it get brown and crusty—8 to 10 minutes.
 Then crumble it up and finish cooking it.
 This part smells amazing, by the way.
+This helps create a seared crust and adds big flavor—don’t skip it!

 Step 2.
 Add Your Veggies